vipin-banka/hunk-catalog/README.md

         [Parents()]
         public IList<string> Parents { get; set; }
 ```
-This property should contains name of catalog or category or both. category name must be in format "{catalog-name}/{category-name}".
+This property must contains name of catalog or category or both. category name must be in format "{catalog-name}/{category-name}".
 Examples:
 - A single value like "Hunk1_Catalog" will associate sellable item with catalog.
 - A single value like "Hunk1_Catalog/Hunk1_Category Name" will associate sellable item with category inside catalog.
 - Mutiple values like "Hunk1_Catalog" and "Hunk1_Catalog/Hunk1_Category Name" will associate sellable item with both catalog and category.

 ### <a name="catalog-import-policy">9.
-Catalog Import Policy
+Catalog Import Policy Set
+I recommend that for all configuration a separate Policy Set should be created and that policy set must define CatalogImportPolicy this plugin heavily relies on.

-Catalog import policy allows you to set followin values:
+Catalog import policy allows you to set following values:

 1. **DeleteOrphanVariant** - You can set a boolen value.
-True will remove any variants those exists in Sitecore Commerce but does not come in external system content.
-False will keep the variants but will mark them as disabled.
+True will remove any variants those exists in Sitecore Commerce but does not come with-in external system content during import process.
+False will keep the variants but will set them as disabled.

 2. **EntityVersioningScheme** - This will be used to determine which version of entity should be used to do the updates, this is not applicable if entity does not exists, import process will always create a new entity if that does not exists.
+You have following options to choose from:
    - CreateNewVersion - This option will create a new version everytime for your imported entity.
    - UpdateLatestUnpublished - This option will first look for your latest version and if that version is in unpublished state, it will make updates in that version only but if latest version is already published than it will create a new version.
-   - UpdateLatest - This will not create a new version and will always update in the latest version.
+   - UpdateLatest - This will not create a new version and will always update in the latest version no matter whether published or not.

 3. **EntityMappings** - In this section you have to configure all custom entity mappers you have created.
 Give a unique key to each entry, you need to use these keys as entity name in "EntityType" property for metadata in import api.